 Inside scoop: Being a Broadreach program ‘Leader of the Day’

-By: Broadreach HQ High School Adventures, Middle School, Parents, Scuba, Sailing, Marine Biology, Vet Medicine, Medicine, Wildlife Biology
+By: Broadreach HQ January 12, 2021 High School Adventures, Middle School, Parents, Scuba, Sailing, Marine Biology, Vet Medicine, Wildlife Conservation

-Here at Broadreach, we consider teaching leadership skills to be an (incredibly) important part of all programs.
-We use the role of ‘Leader of the Day’ on all trips to encourage leadership development for all students.
-This role is universal to all Broadreach programs, no matter where in the world the program is running!
+Here at Broadreach, we consider teaching leadership skills to be an incredibly important part of all programs.
+We use the role of ‘Leader of the Day’ to encourage leadership development for students.
+This role is universal to all Broadreach programs around the world!

 By having the Leader of the Day role so deeply ingrained in our programs, instructors are able to take a step back near the end of each program, handing over more elements of the program for students to lead.
 The instructors become guides to assist, rather than leaders to follow.
 The students make decisions on daily schedules, activities, meals and everything else that goes along with the day-to-day aspects of a program.
 For example: on our advanced sailing program, the students decide which islands to visit, where to provision the boat and are given a budget.

-The Leader of the Day experience sets Broadreach apart from other summer travel camps or passive ‘vacation’ type experiences – our model of teaching leadership and empowering students to make decisions that influence the direction of programs is fundamental to our programs.
-Of the many things students can and do learn on Broadreach programs, learning how to be an effective leader is the one with greatest potential for applicability after they leave Broadreach.
+The Leader of the Day experience sets Broadreach apart from other summer travel camps or passive ‘vacation’ type experiences.
+Our model of teaching leadership and empowering students to make decisions that influence the direction of programs is fundamental to our programs.
+Of the many things students can and do learn on Broadreach programs, learning how to be an effective leader is the one with the greatest potential for applicability after they leave Broadreach.

 While our students’ talents and experiences may differ dramatically, even the smallest decisions and facilitated discussions can have a profound effect on our participants.
 The choices, interactions and opportunities each student encounters have the ability to shape each student’s life!